Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Approach: During research I made one deliberate decision early: no flowers in the identity system.
-Every floral brand was doing the same thing (leaves, watercolor, blush palettes) and another version of that would disappear into the market instantly.
-Instead I looked at what surrounds flowers rather than the flowers themselves.
-The rituals, the gestures, the moment before the gift is opened.
-The ribbon emerged as the clearest visual metaphor, it reads as gifting, anticipation, and celebration without showing the product at all.
-From there I developed it into a flexible graphic language that functions as a symbol, a framing device, a pattern, and a compositional element across every touchpoint.
+During research, one decision shaped everything that followed: keep flowers out of the identity system itself.
+Instead, the focus shifted to what surrounds flowers rather than the flowers themselves — the rituals, the gestures, the moment before a gift is opened.
+The ribbon emerged as the clearest visual metaphor — it reads as gifting, anticipation, and celebration, without relying on the product to carry the meaning.
+From there, it grew into a flexible graphic language that works as a symbol, a framing device, a pattern, and a compositional element across every touchpoint.

 A floral identity built around the gesture, not the product.
 The ribbon (not flowers) became the brand.